thsnyder/thsnyder/README.md

 - 👋 Hi, I’m @thsnyder
 - 👀 I’m interested in Data Sciencce, Coffee, Marketing, Business
-- 🌱 I’m currently learning Data Science using Python and R
+- 🌱 I’m currently learning FlutterFlow and how to make Chrome extensions
-- 📫 How to reach me: tomphoenixsnyder@gmail.com
+- 💫 Python, R, SQL

 <!---
 thsnyder/thsnyder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.